AmsheedKhan/Adaptive_Diabetes_risk_classifier/README.md

 ---

 ## 📘 Overview
-This repository hosts **Adaptive Learning Models** — a collection of **intelligent systems** that improve their predictions dynamically through user feedback and continuous data learning.

-The first project in this collection is the **Diabetes Adaptive Learning App**, built with **Python** and **Streamlit**.
+This repository hosts the **Diabetes Adaptive Learning App**, built with **Python** and **Streamlit**.
 It analyzes medical attributes and predicts diabetes likelihood while adapting its internal model from uploaded data.

 ---